Amygdalodon: Size

 Amygdalodon is estimated to have been 12 m long and 4 m tall.
 This quadrupedal dinosaur had an estimated weight of over 5 t.

 Classification

 Rauhut (2003) placed Amygdalodon as Eusauropoda incertae sedis based on examination of the type material.
 Later, a cladistic analysis conducted by Carballido et al. (2010) recovered the genus as a non-eusauropod sauropod.
 Holwerda and Pol (2018) concurred, recovering Amygdalodon as sister to Isanosaurus.
-A basal sauropod classification for Amygdalodon was supported by Pol and colleagues in 2022, with it showing the first signs of dental modification for bulk feeding that is retained later sauropods, but it does not have the vertebral features found in more derived sauropods.
+A basal sauropod classification for Amygdalodon was supported by Pol and colleagues in 2022, with it showing the first signs of dental modification for bulk feeding that is retained in later sauropods, but it does not have the vertebral features found in more derived sauropods.
 They found it in a polytomy with the Asian taxon Gongxianosaurus, and possibly related to South American Volkheimeria, though the latter had a very labile position.